freshman0213/MultiObjectiveOptimization/README.md

 This repo includes modification to the Multi-LeNet network to include FiLM layers.
 Multi-VGG is also added to further investigate the effects of FiLM layers by adding task specific batch normalization.
 CIFAR-10/SVHN dataset is also combined for a new experiment setup for Multi-VGG.

-Code for adding FiLM layers in ResNet is also added.
+Code for adding FiLM layers in ResNet is also included.

 # Requirements and References